Jamie Braddock: Fictional character biography

-Jamie was briefly seen in Uncanny X-Men #462-465 in the tie-in story of House of M, in which Mad Jim Jaspers, another British villain with reality manipulation powers, also mysteriously reappeared.
-In Uncanny X-Men #472, he reveals that he was the one who resurrected his sister Betsy one year to the day after she was killed in Spain.
-In restoring her to life, Jamie also manipulated the quantum forces making up his sister, granting her complete immunity to psionics, magic, and reality-warping.
+Brian resurrects his sister Betsy one year after she is killed in Spain.
 Uatu the Watcher also appears inexplicably, implying that something of cosmic significance is about to happen.
-Jamie mentions a "cosmic threat" known as the Foursaken that has recently reappeared on Earth.
+Jamie mentions a "cosmic threat" known as the Foursaken that has reappeared on Earth.
 He is pulled through a mysterious portal which the X-Men follow him through.
 Most of the team is captured, with the exception of Betsy, who was invisible to the Foursaken thanks to Jamie's alterations.
-During the conflict that follows, Jamie decides that he cannot allow his sister to be used as a pawn again, sacrificing himself instead to save the universe from the First Fallen, the Foursaken's master.
+During the conflict that follows, Jamie decides that he cannot allow his sister to be used as a pawn again, sacrificing himself to save the universe from the First Fallen, the Foursaken's master.